smarchante1/proj-jaw-dropping-musicians/README.md

 ### Future Development

 - A alphabetical sorter of the musicians
+- The ability to edit a musician's info
 - A separate instrument dragdrop input where users can
 - An upvoting feature to show case an artist's jaw dropping factor
 - A hall of fame highlighting the most upvoted or commented artist